phalcon-orphanage/docs/en/reference/applications.rst

     // Dispatch the request
     $dispatcher->dispatch();

-    // Get the returned value by the latest executed action
+    // Get the returned value by the last executed action
     $response = $dispatcher->getReturnedValue();

     // Check if the action returned is a 'response' object